christophe-rd/fuelinex/data/monitoringPhenology/readme.md

 *This list goes on until the end of senescence monitoring*

 Once a tree didn't have green leaves or no more leaves attached to it, chlorophyll measurements were nas and percent was 0.

+### 4 December

+Last day of senescence monitoring is 4 December 2024.
+Some Pobas haven't lost all of their leaves, so all the individuals without "last leaves fell" are not NAs, they just stil have leaves on.